on the determinants of adult cognitive development

 Several findings have been and will be explored further in dedicated intervention studies aimed at the promotion of successful cognitive aging, e.g. in memory and goal management training programs for older adults.

-More information about MAAS can be found in the 'Downloads' section, where the introductory chapters of the 1995 MAAS-book can be obtained.
+More information about MAAS can be found in the 'Downloads' section, including a PDF of the introductory chapters of the 1995 MAAS book.

 Figure on the left shows memory performance (15-Word Learning Test) of MAAS participants aged 50 years and older at baseline, who remained cognitively healthy (red) or who were diagnosed with dementia within 12 years after the baseline (but who were cognitively heathy at the start of the study).
 A significant difference in memory performance is already apparent at baseline between both groups.

 The figure on the left shows the performance on the Letter-Digit Modalities Test (LDMT) in groups of different ages at baseline.
 LDMT is very sensitive to age effects.
 It is clear that cross-sectional and longitudinal age trends tend to overlap, but that a small 'learning effect' is apparent in the data: particularly younger individuals tend to improve their score at later stages in the study, while older participants profit less from this well-documented artifact of ageing studies.
 Grey borders demonstrate reliability boundaries of the group estimates.

 © 2023 The Maastricht Aging Study - MAAS